 The Royal Infirmary of Edinburgh needed help with establishing a temporary ward to house an MIU.
 In consultation with the hospital’s staff, the Q-bital team worked with NHS Lothian to determine their exact requirements and were able to offer a bespoke solution that met the hospital’s needs while also using both the existing estate and Q-bital’s fleet creatively.

 The solution combined an existing Q-bital mobile laminar flow theatre with a number of modular buildings to create a suite of bespoke spaces.
 The end-to-end consultation process meant the project could deliver a complete clinical environment where patients could be booked in, prepared, have their treatment and recover, providing a seamless experience for the patient.

-The unit was expected to initially be on site for two years and the service runs 24-hours-a-day, seven days a week.
+The Healthcare Space was expected to initially be on site for two years and the service runs 24-hours-a-day, seven days a week.
 It is supported by a Q-bital Healthcare Solutions Operating Department Practitioner who facilitates alongside NHS Lothian’s existing staff team.

 To date, more than 3,500 patients have received treatment for a range of injuries and conditions, such as fractures, sprains, back and neck pain, soft tissue injuries, bites and other minor ailments.
 Those people would previously have been seen in A&E under less than optimum conditions and facing a longer wait.

 Staff working in the department report that A&E is much calmer and quieter and people can be seen quicker and with more privacy.
 There is greater privacy also for the people using the MIU, as the bays have fixed walls.
 The clinical team are enjoying working within the new Healthcare Space, which is bright and spacious, well-equipped and has flexible space for triage, consultation and treatment.